kitesurfer1404/WS2812FX/extras/WS2812FX Users Guide.md

 [NeoPixel UberGuide](https://learn.adafruit.com/adafruit-neopixel-uberguide).
 It is full of great tips and best practices that will save you time and aggravation.
 Go read it.

+Note, as mentioned in Adafruit's guide, it's recommended that a 300-500Ω resistor be connected between the microcontroller GPIO pin and WS2812 DI pin to reduce noise and improve signal reliability.
+It's also strongly advised to connect a large capacitor (say 1000uF) between the WS2812 VDD and VSS pins to minimize power supply noise.
 ***

 ## WS281FX Basics